alipsa2000/alipsa2000/README.md

  ---

  ⚡ **Fun fact:**
- - :snake: I’m looking to collaborate on making Discord Bots that are using discord.py.
+ - :snake: I’m looking to collaborate on making Web Applications that are scalable , flexible,secure.
- - 💻 I’m currently learning JavaScript and node.js required for a personal project.
- - :pencil2: I write poems sometimes.
- - :musical_note: I'm a Melómano.

  ---